Welcome to PBC

 Transition Day for Current Year 6 students

-Transition Day will be held on Monday 9 December 2019.
+Transition Day will be held in December 2021 (date to be announced).

 At PBC, we are all part of CARE Classes (mixed groups of 7s, 8s and 9s with a special teacher who cares for us) and CORE classes (the compulsory subjects of Maths, Science, English, Humanities and HPE).
 On Transition Day, you will meet your new classes and some of your new teachers.
 You’ll learn how to find your way around the school, and the names and faces of people who can help you next year.
 You will also have some lessons introducing you to work you’ll do next year.